ixofoundation/ixo-multiclient-sdk/README.md

     - `./bonds/v1beta1/query.rpc.Query`
     - `./bonds/v1beta1/tx.rpc.msg`

-## Cosmos Modules
+#### Query and transact with Cosmos Modules
 Available at the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) repository.
-- `./codegen`
+- `./codegen/cosmos/bundle`

   - `./ics23/bundle`;
   - `./cosmos_proto/bundle`;
   - `./cosmos/bundle`;
   - `./gogoproto/bundle`;
   - `./google/bundle`;
-  - `./ibc/bundle`;
   - `./ica/bundle`;
   - `./tendermint/bundle`;

+### Smart Contracts
+In order to instantiate and execute smart contracts on the IXO blockchain, messages on the `wasm` module has to be invoked.
+The `wasm` message contains the smart contract details and the message to execute.

-## CosmWasm Smart Contracts
+#### CosmWasm Smart Contracts
 Available at the [CosmWasm module](https://github.com/CosmWasm/wasmd) repository.
 - `./codegen`
   - `./cosmwasm/bundle`;
     - `./wasm/v1`;

 There are a few steps to follow when working with a CosmWasm smart contract.
+NB: Instantiation is only required when the contract is not available on the chain instance that you are working with.
+1. See NB above ^.
+Instantiate an instance of the contract with which to interact.
   1. Retrieve the contract code for your target smart contract.
-   1. Contract code is provided by the contract namespace in custom queries.
+     - Contract code is provided by the contract namespace in custom queries.
      - `./custom_queries/contract`
-1. Instantiate an instance of the contract with which to interact.
+1. Create the message to Execute on the contract.
+1. Execute the message on the contract by signing it.

 Here is an example code snippet that shows how to instantiate and execute messages on a contract using the ixo1155 contract code: